exercism/automated-mentoring-support/docs/comment_copy_guidelines.md

 As you know, everyone uses const, you shouldn't use let or var.
 ```

-- The action is after the "explanation".
+- The action comes after the "explanation".
 - "As you know": we don't know if the student does.
 - "you shouldn't": you don't need the "you" to make this statement.
-- "everyone uses const": this isn't true ánd can make the student feel as if
+- "everyone uses const": this isn't true _and_ can make the student feel as if
   they did something horribly wrong.
 - Lacks an actual explanation of _why_ the advice is given.